recomb-conference/recomb2026/how_to_register.md

 Registrants may log into their account to change or update their registration details. **For cancellations or modifications to the chosen ticket type**, please contact us at [admin@iscb.org](mailto:{info@recombconf.org).

-All cancellation requests must be submitted in writing via email to the RECOMB 2026 Registration Management at [admin@iscb.org](mailto:{info@recombconf.org). **Cancellations received by 23:59 (AoE) on 6 May 2026** will be eligible for a refund, **minus a $50 processing fee.**
+All cancellation requests must be submitted in writing via email to the RECOMB 2026 Registration Management at [admin@iscb.org](mailto:{info@recombconf.org). **Cancellations received by 6 May 2026, 23:59 (AoE)** will be eligible for a refund, **minus a $50 processing fee.**

-**No refunds will be issued for cancellations received after 23:59 (AoE) on 6 May 2026.** Refunds will also not be provided for unused portions of the registration.
+**No refunds will be issued for cancellations received after 6 May 2026, 23:59 (AoE).** Refunds will also not be provided for unused portions of the registration.

 Refunds will be processed in the same currency and using the same payment method as the original transaction.
 Credit card refunds will be returned to the card used for payment.
 Refunds for wire transfers will be sent back to the originating bank account and will be processed after the conclusion of RECOMB 2026.